 As the most common cancer in the United States, skin cancer attracts lots of media exposure, especially during the sun-kissed summer months.
-But here's a fact that often escapes notice: Melanoma can surface in some of the most unusual places.
+But here's a fact about melanoma, a rare but aggressive form of skin cancer that often escapes notice: It can surface in some of the most unusual places.
 Like under your toenails.
 Or behind your ears.

 Even the bottoms of your feet, palms of your hands and your eyelids can be vulnerable to skin cancer.
 Likewise, your scalp, underarms and groin may not see much of the sun, but cancer can develop there, too.
 Routine checkups are key to early intervention, Dr. Farrington says.
 "The scalp is actually a common site for melanomas," she says.
 "It is also important to have regular gynecological exams, because even though the pelvic area does not have much exposure to the sun, melanoma can still occur, and it may be difficult to check yourself."

 For hard-to-see body parts, try using a hand mirror or asking your loved ones for help.
 Your hairdresser can also prove instrumental in checking your scalp and behind your ears during your regular visits.
 If you get massages, ask your therapist to look for unusual moles, spots or patches, especially on your back.
 See your doctor if anything changes or looks suspicious.